Victims Compensation: Vital for Victims

 Price Waterhouse Coopers released an "Issues Paper", posing a series of questions, to obtain input from stakeholders.
 The Issues Paper is available here.

 Despite the short time frame for response many CLCs and other organisations made submissions.
-You are invited to share your submissions via this webpage (please email a copy or a link to the Advocacy & Human Rights Officer).

 These submissions do not necessarily reflect the views of CLCNSW.